SC-DevTeam/bb-messages/README.md

-Protocol Definition Files
+[Boom Beach] Protocol Definition Files
 =========================

-Clash messages are passed between client and server in PDUs containing an integer message identifier and a binary payload.
+Messages are passed between client and server in PDUs containing an integer message identifier and a binary payload.
 The files in this package are used to map the identifier to a message structure definition so that the binary payload can be parsed.
+This is used in every Supercell game.

 Each message structure is defined in an individual JSON file.
 The name of the file is not significant, but generally it corresponds to the type name of the message.